michaeledwards0/secure-ai-deployment-azure-/docs/03-openai-deployment.md

 **Environment:** Personal Azure tenant (`contosoailabs.onmicrosoft.com`) | **Duration:** ~2-3 hours | **Standard:** SC-500 blueprint

+**Business context:** the deployed model is framed as Contoso AI Labs' internal engineering assistant — intended for internal knowledge queries by employees — rather than a customer-facing product.
+This gives the security controls in this phase and the detections in Phase 5 a realistic purpose to defend, without requiring a custom application layer; all interaction happens through the Azure AI Foundry playground or direct API calls, consistent with the Path 1 scope decided at the start of this project.

 > **Naming note:** Microsoft has rebranded the product family from "Cognitive Services" to **Azure AI services.** However, the built-in RBAC role names have not been renamed to match — roles like `Cognitive Services OpenAI Contributor` and `Cognitive Services OpenAI User` still carry the legacy name in the role catalog itself.
 This doc refers to the resource as Azure AI services throughout, but role assignment screenshots will show the legacy role names, since that's what Azure currently exposes.

 ### Design Rationale